rachit-j/kasm-multi-server/developers-guide.md

   when: workspace_images_file
 ```

-Like this, many other tasks are run, most of them one line arguments to run the Kasm installer on the instances.
+Like this, many other tasks are run, most of them one-line arguments to run the Kasm installer on the instances.
 This continues for a while until the end:

 ```yml
 - name: Add additional zones tasks